IntEL4CoRo/ease_fall_school_2022/README.md

 ## Option 1: Docker Setup (recommended for Linux)

 For Linux users, the `docker-compose` package includes all necessary functionality.
-The Lecture's software is build with docker-compose.yml files, which enable easy maintainance of collaborating Docker images.
+The lecture's software is build with docker-compose.yml files, which enable easy maintainance of collaborating Docker images.
 Docker on Windows relies on Docker Desktop, which needs a Linux kernel to run Containers, and to visualize X-Applications it also needs an X-Server.
 VcXsrv does work and only needs minimal configuration, while xMing can't handle OpenGL/Glut rendering as well.
 But the setup requires lots of tweaking the Firewall and getting things connected, so instead we chose to prepare a WSL image and run Docker from there (see Option 2).
-For MacOS we weren't able to test X-Forwarding, and without visualization of the simulator, the Docker image can't operate at all.
+For MacOS we weren't able to test X-Forwarding, and without visualization of the simulator, the lecture for CRAM can't operate at all.

 ### Linux